bluetang331/bluetang331.github.io/publications.md

 ##  First Author
 **2025**
 - **Choi, K.**, Kim, S., Nam, K., & Sohn, D. (2025).
 The Impact of Physical Accessibility Characteristics of the Residential Environment on Fertility Rates in Seoul. *Journal of the Architectural Institute of Korea* (Revise and Resubmit).
 - **Choi, K.**, Lee, J., & Sohn, D. (2025).
-Examining the Non-linear Relationship between the Residential Environment and Birth Rate in Seoul, South Korea. *Cities* (Submitted).
+Examining the Non-linear Relationship between the Residential Environment and Birth Rate in Seoul, South Korea.
+(Submitted).
 - **Choi, K.**, Lee, D., Kim, S., & Sohn, D. (2025).
 The Impact of Compact City Characteristics on Economic Performance of Cities in Different Sizes. *Journal of Asian Architecture and Building Engineering* (Submitted).
 - **Choi, K.** (2024).
 A Study on the Spatial Planning Strategies for the N-minute City: Focusing on the Relationship between Residential Environment and the Number of Births, **Thesis**, *Yonsei University*. **(Grand Prize, Minister of Culture, Sports and Tourism Award)** [🔗](https://www.riss.kr/search/detail/DetailView.do?p_mat_type=be54d9b8bc7cdb09&control_no=6457ea5107e14a87ffe0bdc3ef48d419)